bertilmuth/being/README.md

 The stage/grid is used by VLINGO's cluster management.

-The aggregate supplier enables Being to create instances of the aggregate.
+The behavior supplier enables Being to create instances of the aggregate behavior.

 The `queryDataFromState` function transforms the state of the aggregate to the data shown to the user: